 Salsa Dancing Basic Steps

-Salsa Basic Steps &
+Salsa Basic Steps with Diagram

 The word 'salsa' literally means 'sauce', usually hot and spicy, and that's definitely how you would describe salsa dance – zesty, energetic, passionate and sexy.
 Salsa is a sensual Latin dance, similar to Mambo.
 Both have a pattern of six steps over eight counts of music and they both share many of the same moves.
 The great thing about Salsa is that just about anyone can learn it.
 That's why it gained vast popularity in the last few decades and is now danced in nightclubs all over the world.
 There is a well known saying that is often repeated by dance teachers - if you can walk, you can Salsa.